Variegatedhuman/Adam-s-README-generator/assets/README.md

 To install this application run the folllowing command:

-Users can download this application from my github (listed below).
+Downloaded from github and deployed through the command line

 ## Usage

 This applcation was the following usage limitations:

-No profiteering off of this application.
+None

 ## License

-This project utilized the For this project the Boost Software License 1.0 license was utilized license.
+This project utilized the For this project the MIT license was utilized license.

-More information about this license is available at https://www.boost.org/LICENSE_1_0.txt.
+More information about this license is available at https://opensource.org/licenses/MIT.

 ## Contibutions

 These individuals were involved in the development of this project:

-My family, my tutors, and Phil from the corner store.
+Thank you to my tutors

 ## Tests

-In order to test the the application, type this into the command line - NPM test is a good start.
+In order to test the the application, type this into the command line - None

 ## Questions

-If you have any questions or comments please contact me at [Polonium@gmail.com](Polonium@gmail.com).
-If you're interested in checking out any of my other projects, visit [My github](http://github.com/Variegatedhuman).
+If you have any questions or comments please contact me at [Example email](Example email).
+If you're interested in checking out any of my other projects, visit [My github](http://github.com/Example github name).